Radiology & Lab Work

 - Why are radiology and lab services important?
 Radiology and lab services are important because they help your veterinarian make an accurate diagnosis and develop an effective treatment plan for your pet.
 These services can help identify health problems early, before they become more serious or harder to treat.

 - What happens during a radiology or lab visit?
 During a radiology or lab visit, your pet may need to be sedated or anesthetized depending on the type of test or procedure.
-Your veterinarian will take all necessary precautions to ensure your pet’s safety and comfort during the process.
+Your veterinarian will explain what to expect and answer any questions you may have.